 The product must have a UKCA mark from 1 January 2021, if all of the criteria below apply:

 The rules for applying the UKCA mark do not apply to existing stock.
 Products that have been completely manufactured and are ready to be placed on the market prior to 31 December 2020 can still be placed on the GB market after 1 January 2021 even if they would otherwise require the UKCA mark.
 In these cases, a company’s products can still be sold in Great Britain with a CE marking even if covered by a certificate of conformity issued by an EU body, because they are CE mark compliant prior to the cut-off date.
+CE marked pre-existing stock can however only be placed on the market up to 1 January 2023, and after this date will require a UKCA mark.

 From 1 January 2021, any mandatory third-party conformity assessment for the EU market will need to be carried out by an EU-recognised conformity assessment body.
 UK conformity assessment bodies will no longer be able to carry out mandatory conformity assessment for products being placed on the EU market unless this is agreed in trade negotiations.